IPsec Fault Tolerance

 The term “Firewall.”

 The term “firewall” comes from a building and automotive construction concept of a wall built to prevent the spread of fire from one area into another.
 This concept was then taken into the world of network security.
 The firewall’s assignment is to set all restrictions and boundaries described in the security policy on all network traffic that passes the firewall interfaces.
-Then we have the concept of firewall filtering that compares each packet received to a set of rules that the firewall administration configures.
+Then, we have the concept of firewall filtering that compares each packet received to a set of rules that the firewall administration configures.

 These exception rules are derived from the organization’s security policy.
-The firewall filtering rules state that the contents found in the packet are either allowed or denied.
-Therefore, based on firewall traffic flow, it continues to its destination if the packet matches an allowed rule.
-If the packet matches a deny rule, the packet is dropped.
+The firewall filtering rules state that the contents of the packet are either allowed or denied.
+Therefore, based on firewall traffic flow, the packet continues to its destination if it matches an allowed rule.
+If it matches a deny rule, the packet is dropped.
+The firewall is the barrier between a trusted and untrusted network, often used between your LAN and WAN.
+It’s typically placed in the forwarding path so that all packets have to be checked by the firewall, where we can drop or permit them.

-• A key point: Lab guide on Cisco ASA firewall
+Guide on Cisco ASA firewall

 In the following lab guide, you can see we have an ASA working in routed mode.
 In routed mode, the ASA is considered a router hop in the network.
 Each interface that you want to route between is on a different subnet.
 You can share Layer 3 interfaces between contexts.